Chrismis79/conference-contacts-fe/README.md

 # Project Description

 A way for people to gather, collect and stay in contact with people that you meet.

-To make the social and connecting effortless, seamless and fun to do.
-To give courage and ability to less outgoing people to connect and network more comfortably.
-To unify the social and personal networking aspect of everyday events.
-Events meaning any time, place, & circumstance.
+Swaap makes connecting effortless, seamless and fun to do.
+Our goal is to give courage to less outgoing people to connect and network more comfortably and to unify the social and personal networking aspect of everyday events.

 ## Key Features